araffin/academic-kickstart/content/post/param-noise/index.md

 $$

 at the beginning of an episode, the perturbation $\epsilon$ is sampled and added to the policy parameters $\theta$.
-This usually results in more consistent exploration but becomes challenging with an increasing number of parameters[^1].
+This results in more consistent exploration but becomes challenging with an increasing number of parameters[^1].
 That's what the Parameter Space Exploration paper tried to tackle.
 We will see how in the next section, but before let's finish the tour with the last type of exploration.